. . . : : History / David’s Bio, Background & Achievements

 Amphibian Air Car

 It was an amazing opportunity, but what David remembers most is the moment he was invited into Mr. Barber’s home for their initial meeting.
 There had to be a least fifty patents covering the walls of the showman’s house.
+It was quite clear that Jerry had a busy mind.
 It was humbling to be fortunate enough to work for such an enigmatic, creative genius.

-Mr. Barber is now pursuing wind turbine technology.
-Please visit Barber Wind Turbines.
+Jerry Barber is now pursuing wind turbine technology.
+Please take a moment and visit Barber Wind Turbines.

 “David consistently branded dozens of exhibition catalogs and texts over the course of his 19-year alliance with the Georgia Museum of Art for artists spanning nearly every genre.
-Most years we won multiple awards including Gold and Best of Show at The Southeastern Museum Conference.”
+Most years we won multiple awards including Gold and Best of Show at the Southeastern Museums Conference.”

 “Every time I’m in a position to hire a new designer, I say “I’m looking for a David Vinson.”
 Without a doubt, David is one of the most talented designers I’ve ever met, both technically and creatively.
 We’ve hired David for projects at CBS3 where the deadlines would have been impossible for others to meet.
 Not only did he meet the deadlines, he delivered work that blew us away.
 He’s more than just a great designer.
 He’s honest, straightforward, personable, and demonstrates exceptional character.
 If you’re lucky enough to have him on your team, lock the door and throw away the key.”